-C1 - Atomic structure and the periodic table.
+C1 - Atomic structure and the periodic table Building on the matter topic from

-Building on the matter topic from KS3 students learn the foundations of GCSE Chemistry.
+KS3 students learn the foundations of GCSE Chemistry.
 They study the structure of atoms, how the periodic table was developed and how to access the information in it.
 This allows students to study structure and bonding later.

-B1 - Cell biology.

-Students build on the cells topic from KS3.
-They learn about types of cells
+B1 - Cell biology Students build on the cells topic from KS3.
+They learn about types of cells and how to view them,

 C4 - Chemical changes Building on the C1 and C2 units, here students study different reactions of acids with metals, bases and alkalis.
 They also study how reactivity determines the method of extraction for different metals.

-P2 - Electricity

-Linking to the energy unit, we now look at how energy is transferred through electrical circuits and how electricity is supplied by the national grid.
+P2 - Electricity Linking to the energy unit, we now look at how energy is transferred through electrical circuits and how electricity is supplied by the national grid.

 C5 - Energy changes Here students investigate the changes in temperature that occur when different chemical reactions take place.
 These are then explained by studying bond energies and reaction profiles.

-P4 - Atomic structure This unit of physics builds on the learning about structure of atoms from C1 covering.
-Students learn about radioactive isotopes and the radiation they emit.
+P4 - Atomic structure This unit of physics builds on the learning about structure of atoms